Complexity and numerical experiments of a new adaptive generic proximal bundle method: Adaptive GPB

-Adaptive GPB calls Adaptive GPB subroutine and updates parameter $\lambda$ depending on the output of this subroutine: when we end the subroutine with success, we increase the step size: $\lam \leftarrow \min(2 \lam,\overline \lambda)$, when we end the subroutine with failure, we halve the step size: $\lam \leftarrow \lam/2$, otherwise $\lambda$ is kept constant for the next cycle.
+Adaptive GPB calls Adaptive GPB subroutine and updates parameter $\lambda$ depending on the output of this subroutine: when the cycle is very good, we increase the step size for the next cycle: $\lam \leftarrow \min(2 \lam,\overline \lambda)$.
+When the cycle is bad, we halve the step size for the next cycle: $\lam \leftarrow \lam/2$, otherwise $\lambda$ is kept constant for the next cycle. \paragraph{\textit{Remark on the adaptive parameters.}} The ratio $\alpha_i$ quantifies how the observed decrease within a cycle compares to the nominal theoretical contraction.
+The parameters $\kappa_1$ and $\kappa_2$ provide a robust algorithmic interpretation of this measure, controlling the criteria for successful cycles and for triggering stepsize reductions.
+Different choices of these parameters affect the aggressiveness of the stepsize adaptation and the numerical behavior of the method.
+Their practical impact is investigated numerically in the Supplementary Material.